 Also in October, we have been given the opportunity to attend Marian High School’s production of “The Sound of Music”.
 The cast includes one of our very own seventh graders, several other students from SPSL and several of our alumni.
 It will be so fun to see current and former students in what I’m sure will be an amazing production!

 In Religion classes, we are just starting to study the Mysteries of the Rosary.
 Students will learn about each of the mysteries ending with the creation of their own website based on one set of mysteries.
 My prayer for them is that at the end of this unit and after they leave seventh grade, our students will be able to pray a complete rosary without a prayer book in front of them.

 Seventh grade Math classes have completed reviewing are moving on with more algebraic topics!
 Some of them are working with Scientific Notation while others are moving into learning about integers and using all operations with them.
 One thing all of them could be doing at home is visiting that Diagnostic Arena in IXL to evaluate where they are in their math skills development

 It is a busy fall in seventh grade!

-Hi!
+Hello!
 I am Mrs. Linda Harrison.
-I am blessed to be starting my thirteenth year at St. Pius X / St. Leo School teaching both Math and Religion to our seventh graders.
+I am blessed to be starting my fifteenth year at St. Pius X / St. Leo School teaching both Math and Religion to our seventh graders.
 My husband Chris and I have four children who all graduated from SPSL.
-Three of our kids are very busy in college, and our oldest daughter just got married on August 13th before school started.
-We are members of St. Leo the Great Parish.
+That was awhile ago and now our sons are very busy in college; our daughters are both recently married.
+One of our daughters is a teacher, and one is a nurse.
+Chris and I are members of St. Leo the Great Parish.